Skip to main content

 When to Report:

-You must report an automobile accident to the Illinois DOT if any of the following apply:
+According to Illinois law, motorists do not have to report a car accident.
+However, if you’re a state employee, you must report an automobile accident to the Illinois DOT if any of the following apply:

-• Property damage more than $1,500
+• The crash causes more than $1,500 in property damage

 How to File a Car Crash Report in Illinois:

-• Place and time of accident
+• Place and time of the accident

 • The name, address, and date of birth of all motorists involved in the accident

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult an injury lawyer or conduct legal research to verify your state laws.

 Additional Reporting to Law Enforcement in Illinois